ctuning/ck-mlperf/docker/image-classification-tensorrt-loadgen-py.tensorrt-6/README.md

 ### Prepare a CK repository with the experimental results

+If you are on the same machine and you have previously [created](#experiments_dir) `repo:mlperf.closed.image-classification.velociti.tensorrt` and set `CK_EXPERIMENTS_DIR` to its location, you should have nothing to do.

+Otherwise:

 - On the machine with the Docker image, archive experiment entries in `CK_EXPERIMENTS_DIR` e.g.:
 ```bash
 $ cd $CK_EXPERIMENTS_DIR